effektif/user-docs/docs/introduction.rst

 You’ll get:

-- control where it’s needed
+- control where you need it
-- flexibility where it’s possible
+- flexibility
 - fewer delays (with automatic triggers, actions and timers)
 - no more miscommunications during handovers
 - traceability - data on who did what
 - clarity - visibility of who has to do what
-- agility - because Effektif process models are easier to change than software.
+- agility - because you can change Effektif process models more easily than custom software.

 Acknowledgements
 ----------------

 Signavio uses open source software.
 We thank everyone involved in the open source community.
-Please follow :download:`this link <download/Open-Source-Components-Effektif.pdf>` to access a list of all open source components that are part of this application.
+Please download the :download:`list of open source components that Effektif uses <download/Open-Source-Components-Effektif.pdf>`  (PDF).